session-replay-tools/tcpburn/README.md

       make
       make install

-    b) Running intercept on the assistant server(root privilege is required)：
+    b) Running intercept on the assistant server(root privilege or the CAP_NET_RAW capability is required):

       ./intercept -F <filter> -i <device,>